-There are many players involved in sustaining the GGRF including: Member States, UN-GGIM Regional Committees, the Private Sector and Academic Networks; IAG, FIG and many more (see Figure 1).
-Despite the important contributions made by these groups, there is a lack of global cooperation and coordination.
-This is largely due to the fact that geodetic products traditionally served only a small specialist user group.
-Geodesy and the GGRF now serve a far greater user base; however, investment in the governance, technology and people sustaining the GGRF have not kept up with demand.
-Given the user demand and reliance on the GGRF is anticipated to continue to grow, there is a need for improved governance to maximise the benefit of ongoing geodetic efforts, ensure coherence, and avoid duplication of effort.
+There are many parties involved in sustaining the GGRF including: Member States, UN-GGIM Regional Committees, the Private Sector and Academic Networks; IAG, FIG and many more (see Figure 1).
+Despite the important contributions made by these groups, there is a lack of global cooperation and coordination, in particular between Member States and between stakeholders.
+This is largely because the geodetic products were traditionally only accessed by a small specialist user group.
+With the advent of satellites and computers, geodesy became truly global and real-time applications are feasible; hence, geodesy and the GGRF now serve a far greater user base.
+Investment, however, in the governance, technology and people sustaining the GGRF have not kept up with demand.
+There is a need for improved governance across the range of invested parties to maximise the benefit of ongoing geodetic efforts, ensure coherence, and avoid duplication of effort.